BrownCSCI1230/docs/2022/syllabus.md

 * Course website: https://csci1230.graphics
 * TA mailing list: cs1230tas@cs.brown.edu
 * Ed discussion board: https://edstem.org/us/courses/12828
-* Labs/Help Sessions/Gear Ups: See the [course calendar](https://csci1230.graphics) for times and locations

 For those confused by the different choices for this course on C@B, we've put together this handy guide:
 * CSCI 1230 S01: The main section of the course.
 You should sign up for this, unless any of the below circumstances apply to you.